-The most effective Google Ads are optimized through the use of negative and long-tail keywords, leveraged assets, ditching vanity metrics, and more.
-Read on to ensure your Google Ads campaigns reach their full potential.
+You can optimize Google Ads with negative and long-tail keywords, leveraged assets, ditching vanity metrics, and more.
+Read on to ensure your Google Ads campaigns are fully optimized and deliver the highest possible ROI.

-That’s why optimizing your Google Ads (formerly Google Ads) campaigns is critical.
+That’s why optimizing your Google Ads campaigns is critical.
 But which Google Ads optimizations are worth your time and deliver the highest return on investment (ROI)?

-We’ll share nine highly effective ways for optimizing Google Ads that will help stop you from wasting your ad budget and increase the impact of your campaigns.
+From reining your audience targeting to using pivot tables, we’ll share nine highly effective ways for optimizing Google Ads that will help you avoid wasting your ad budget and increase the impact of your campaigns.

 Optimizing Google Ads is the process of examining your Google Ads data and making incremental changes to your campaign elements to ensure they’re performing the best they can.